bisman-sodhi/DemographicInfo/readme.txt

-We got a correlation coefficient of 0.72 for bachelor's degree or higher and median house value (which is very strong compared to the other coefficients).
-We also got -0.34 for county poverty level and home ownership while is a weaker correlation, but still pretty substantial.
+The correlation coefficient of 0.72 for bachelor's degree or higher and median house value (which is very strong compared to the other coefficients).
+The county poverty level and home ownership correlation is -0.34 while is a weaker correlation, but still pretty substantial.